B2-Kumar/Notes/computer network.md

 NIC (Network Interface Card) : A NIC is a hardware component that allows a computer or other device to physically connect to a network and communicate with other devices over that network.

 Hub: A hub is a basic networking device that operates at the physical layer of the OSI model.
 It simply receives data packets from one device and broadcasts them to all other devices connected to the hub.
+Flooding is a simple computer network routing technique in which a source or node sends packets through every outgoing link.
+The flooding algorithm is easy to implement.
+The hubs use the flooding algorithm to forward data.

 Switch: A switch is a more advanced networking device that operates at the data link layer of the OSI model.
 Unlike hubs, switches are intelligent and can learn the MAC addresses of devices connected to them.
 They use this information to forward data only to the specific device for which the data is intended.
 This significantly reduces unnecessary network traffic and improves overall network performance.
+When a data frame arrives at any network switch port, it evaluates the destination address(destination MAC address ), performs the necessary checks, and sends the frame to the associated device.

-Router: A device that connects different networks and manages the flow of data between them.
-Determines the best path for data based on IP addresses of source and destination and network protocols.
+Router: A router is a networking device that operates at the network layer (Layer 3) of the OSI (Open Systems Interconnection) model.
+Its primary function is to route data packets between different networks.
+Routers make decisions based on IP addresses and are responsible for determining the best path for data to travel from the source to the destination across multiple networks.

-modem : convert the digita data into analog data.
+Bridge : A bridge is a device or software component that operates at the data link layer (Layer 2) of the OSI model.
+Its primary function is to connect and filter traffic between two or more network segments, making them function as a single network.

+bridge vs gateway?

+modem : A modem is a network device that modulates and demodulates analog carrier signals (known as sine waves) to encode and decode digital data for processing.
+Because modems perform both of these tasks simultaneously, the term modem is a combination of "modulate" and "demodulate".

+Repeater : A repeater is a two-port device that operates at the physical layer .
+It is used to regenerate the signal over the same network before it becomes too weak or corrupted, allowing the signal to be transmitted for a longer distance over the same network.
+It is important to understand that repeaters do not amplify the signal.
+When the signal weakens, repeaters copy it bit by bit and regenerate it at its original strength.

+modem vs router?
+Hub vs Switch?
+Bridge vs Repeater?

 Types of Network:
 LAN: Local Area Network - offices, buildings.